-Method % Course Grade A minimum of four essays will be evaluated on major aspects of writing including grammar.
+Method % Course Grade A minimum of four source-based and investigative, analytical, or argumentative essays with at least one essay based primarily on student research will be evaluated on the major aspects of good writing, including grammar.
 At least one assignment will be written in class.
 60-80% Research may be assessed through essays, annotated bibliographies, exams, or other assignments.
-15-20% Response to readings, journals, grammar quizzes, or writing exercises.
-0-20% Attendance and participation 0-5%
+15-25% Response to readings, journals, or writing exercises.
+0-10% Attendance and participation 0-5%

-Text(s)/Required Materials:
+Text(s) /Required Materials: